-Whilst we have gone through a lockdown, which is now easing, this does not mean that family proceedings and discussions regarding the settlement of assets also went into lockdown.
+While we have gone through a lockdown, this did not mean that family proceedings and discussions regarding the settlement of assets also went into lockdown.
 These still continued.

 No doubt many people going through a divorce have been wondering how to value the matrimonial pot to ensure that it is divided equally and in accordance with the s25 factors.
 Unfortunately, many fear this uncertainty.